inf112-v20/error_brain_not_found/README.md

 Simple skeleton with libgdx.

 ## How to run
+Clone the reppo from github to you computer then:
-Go to `src/main/java/inf112/skeleton/app/Main.java` and run `main` function.
+Open the reppo and go to `src/main/java/inf112/skeleton/app/Main.java` and run `main` function.

 ## Known bugs